-Common examples of hot-pluggable devices include a hard disk drive (HDD) or a solid-state drive (SSD) that can be added to a storage system and a USB drive, mouse, keyboard or printer that can be added to a personal computer (PC).
+Common examples of hot-pluggable devices include hard disk drives (HDDs) or solid-state drives (SSDs) which can be added to a storage system; or USB (Universal Serial Bus) devices, mice, keyboards or printers that can be added to a personal computer.Content Continues Below

 Hot plugging is not the same as hot swapping a component into a running computer system.
-Hot swapping involves the replacement of a component, whereas hot plugging is the addition of a component that serves to expand the system.
+Hot swapping involves the replacement of a component.
+Hot plugging is the addition or removal of a component that serves to expand the system.

 The defining characteristic of hot plugging is that the system is not interrupted.
 The word hot refers to the fact that a machine is running and still hot when a device is being plugged in.
 The opposite of hot plugging is cold plugging, in which the device is interrupted or powered off.

 How does hot plugging work?

 Hot plugging may involve some administrative action on the part of the user.
 For example, if the user is plugging a new hard drive in, the system will require the user to mount it after installation.
 The removal of the hard drive likewise requires the user to eject it.
 Many devices are designed to be hot plugged without much thought to the mechanics of it on the part of the user, like HDMI (High-Defintion Multimedia Interface) cords and USBs.
 However, other larger-scale devices or less ubiquitous technologies require the user to know if it is hot-plug capable, as not every device is.
 For example, an integrated drive electronics (IDE) storage interface is not a hot-pluggable device, and has largely been replaced by serial advanced technology attachment (SATA) drives, which are.